KiwiRAP

 Road Assessment Programmes internationally consist of three 'protocols':

-1. Risk Mapping - uses historical traffic and crash data to produce colour-coded maps which illustrate the relative level of risk on sections of the road network.
+1. Risk Mapping – uses historical traffic and crash data to produce colour-coded maps illustrating the relative level of risk on sections of the road network

-2. Performance tracking - involves a comparison of crash rates over time to establish whether fewer - or more - people are being killed or injured, and to determine if measures to improve safety have been effective.
+2. Performance Tracking – involves a comparison of crash rates over time to establish whether fewer – or more – people are being killed or seriously injured; and to determine if countermeasures have been effective

-3. Star Rating - road inspections look at the engineering features of a road .
-Between one and five stars are awarded to road links depending on the level of safety 'built-in' to the road.
+3. Star Rating – road inspections look at the engineering features of a road (such as lane and shoulder width or presence of safety barriers).
+Between 1 and 5 Stars are awarded to road links, depending on the level of safety 'built-in' to the road (the higher the star rating, the better the road).

 Related Links